mohanadhassan1/mohanadhassan1/README.md

 ## Want to know about me ? ⚽👦

 An enthusiastic developer who is consistently looking for new challenges.
-I am also a Computer Science nerdy 🤓.
+I am also a Computer Science nerdy 🤓 who has completed ITI training.
 I am super ambitious to unlock my potential and achieve more in life.
 I want to know all about software development and how to enhance it by the experience I will be gaining as a software engineer.

 I am interested in the following areas